OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       and read/write to it:
           dmgr list hd0     <- list partitions on hd0
           mount 2: hd0 4    <- mount 4th partition of hd0 as drive 2:/C:

+      HPFS is available to mount too, but with read-only access.

       Kernel from this partition can be selected for boot by typing it full name in kernel options dialog, something like: